-- developing the high-level strategy for their respective businesses; - periodically reviewing the business plans and performance, ensuring that their regulatory responsibilities are discharged efficiently; - ensuring that the principles of Treating Customers Fairly ("TCF") are embedded into the culture of each business; - implementing the requirements of the UK Financial Conduct Authority's new Consumer Duty; - ensuring that each business meets the interests of policyholders, customers and shareholders; - approving the risk appetite of each business, monitoring the risk governance framework and ensuring that risk management systems and controls are fit for purpose; and - › determining the appropriate investment parameters for each business.
+- developing the high-level strategy for their respective businesses; - periodically reviewing the business plans and performance, ensuring that their regulatory responsibilities are discharged efficiently; - ensuring that a culture of treating customers fairly is embedded into each business; - approving the risk appetite of each business, monitoring the risk governance framework and ensuring that risk management systems and controls are fit for purpose; and - > determining the appropriate investment parameters for each business.

-The Group is supportive of the UK Financial Conduct Authority's Consumer Duty, which will further strengthen focus around delivering good outcomes for customers.
-The Group is working through the implementation of the requirements.
+The new Consumer Duty regulations for the UK market set a higher standard of consumer protection.
+ULP, which is captured under the Consumer Duty Act, has built on the strong foundations already in place to ensure compliance for new business.
 Our UK business has established a Fair Customer Outcomes Group which governs the delivery of good customer outcomes, having regards to their characteristics and needs.
 Board-level champions have been appointed in our life companies to ensure the Duty is implemented and embedded in strategy and governance.

 The subsidiary boards each have a committee structure, which are broadly aligned across the Group.
 The terms of reference of the subsidiary board committees are also aligned.
-Further detail on the remit of the subsidiary board committees is set out below: